-Reader in Composite Materials
+Professor of Composite Materials

 BSc, PhD, FIMMM CEng

-Emile joined The Composites Centre in February 2003 where he lectures on material selection, composite design, testing, characterisation and failure analysis.
-Emile obtained his BSc (Physics) and upon graduating in 1987, worked at QinetiQ (Farnborough) conducting research on a broad range of aspects of fibre reinforced plastics.
+Emile joined Imperial College in February 2003 where he lectures in material selection, composite design, testing, characterisation and failure analysis and is Head of the Composite Centre.
+Emile obtained his BSc (Physics) from Imperial College and upon graduating in 1987, worked at QinetiQ (Farnborough) conducting research on a broad range of aspects of fibre reinforced polymers.
 He has published over one hundred reports and papers in this field, and the general theme of his work has been Composite Mechanics; understanding and predicting of the structural behaviour of composites.
-In particular, his research has focused on two areas; damage tolerance of composite structures and failure analysis (fractography) of composites.
+Since 2020 he has held the Royal Academy of Engineering Chair in Emerging Technologies.

 Emile is a season ticket holder at Tottenham Hotspur.